active-group/reacl-c/doc/intro.md

 state, never emits any actions and sending a message to it always raises an error.

-The empty item is actually nothing else than a /fragment/ item with no children.
+The empty item is actually nothing else than a *fragment* item with no children.
 But fragment items can be constructed from arbitrarily many
 items: